rust-lang/rust/text/0000-language-semver.md

 - Memory allocation in unsafe code is currently unstable.
 We expect to be defining safe interfaces as part of the work on supporting tracing garbage collectors (see [#415]).
 - The treatment of hygiene in macros is uneven (see [#22462], [#24278]).
-In some cases, changes here may be backwards compatible, or may be more appropriate only with explicit opt-in (or perhaps an alternate macro system altogether).
+In some cases, changes here may be backwards compatible, or may be more appropriate only with explicit opt-in (or perhaps an alternate macro system altogether, such as [this proposal][macro]).
 - Lints will evolve over time (both the lints that are enabled and the precise cases that lints catch).
 We expect to introduce a [means to limit the effect of these changes on dependencies][#1029].